 Andy MARSHALL, a journalist friend of Jack Sellars who quickly attracts the amorous attentions of both Marilyn MacDonald and Lorelei Wilkinson, despite his recent separation from his wife, Pam.
 Andy assists Vera Collins by organising the training of her race horse, I Kid You Not, and later becomes involved with Tracey Wilson and then Tanya Schnolskevitska before returning to his wife and young child.
 Portrayed by Peter Adams.

-Pamela MARSHALL, the estranged wife of Andy, who has kept the birth of his child a secret until Tanya Schnolskevitska interferes.
+Pamela MARSHALL, the estranged wife of Andy.
+She employs a photographer to catch him having an affair with Marilyn MacDonald.
+Pamela has kept the birth of his child a secret until Tanya Schnolskevitska interferes.
 Pam overdoses with pills in a desperate attempt to take Andy away from Tanya, but her life is saved.
 Portrayed by Louise Howitt.

 Sue MARSHALL, a flatmate of Helen and Jill Sheridan, who commences work for Alf Sutcliffe as his accounts clerk.
 She is secretly in collusion with Mick Milligan and is revealed to be an escapee from a detention centre.
 Portrayed by Anne (Louise) Lambert.